The Library Board of Trustees is responsible for determining the rules for public behavior in the library necessary to:

 - Ensure the safety of library patrons, employees, visitors, and volunteers.

 - Protect the rights of individuals using library materials and services.

 - Protect the rights of library employees and volunteers to conduct library business without interference.

 - Ensure the use of the building, materials, and services by the greatest number of individuals.

 - Preserve materials and facilities from harm.

-Should a patron fail to comply with the Librarian’s request, that individual will be asked to leave the library building and property.
-The police may be called for assistance, if the patron fails to comply with request.
+Should an individual fail to comply with the Librarian’s request, that individual will be asked to leave the library building and property.
+The police may be called for assistance if the individual fails to comply with a request.

 Depending on the severity of the misbehavior, individuals who have been asked to leave the property may be barred from returning to the library.
 Individuals who have been barred may be asked to speak to the Director.
 Juveniles may be asked to bring a parent or guardian to such a conference.